mehulagg/gitlab/doc/development/packages.md

 # Packages

-This document guides you through adding support to GitLab for a new a [package management system](../administration/packages/index.md).
+This document guides you through adding support to GitLab for a new [package management system](../administration/packages/index.md).

 See the already supported formats in the [Packages & Registries documentation](../user/packages/index.md)